Search This Blog

 And when I say laughing, I mean the bent over, can't catch my breath, about to pee my pants laughing.
 I needed those laughs that night.
 I hadn't laughed that hard in a long time, and the movie hit me in the right place at the right time.

-There was specifically one scene where a knockoff Burger King employee (Eric Andre) decides to "burn this mother down."
-You may not find it that funny watching it 15 years later, but that night the entire audience was absolutely roaring.
+There was one scene specifically where a knockoff Burger King employee (Eric Andre) decides to "burn this mother down."
+You may not find it that funny watching it 15 years later, but that night, the entire audience was absolutely roaring.

 There was also a scene where Harold and Kumar, getting scared and lost in the bad part of town, saw "two guys that look like us."
 The two doppelgangers were immediately mugged by someone with a baseball bat, and we fell out of our seats.
 It was just so unexpected and unnecessary that we couldn't contain ourselves.
 We'd quote this movie to each other in everyday conversation for years.
 To this day, the only film I couldn't catch my breath laughing from in the theaters like "Harold and Kumar" was when my brother took my under-aged self to see "Austin Powers."